techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/06_infrastructure_architecture.md

 - [x] write documentation how to deploy an MVP for testing

 For the v1.0 user stories I was NOT able to:
 - [ ] encrypt all data in the infrastructure
 - [ ] have a backup every day that is maintained for 7 days

+For the v1.0 requirements I was able to:
 - [x] The Web server must be installed in an automated manner.
 - [x] The admin/management server must be reachable by a public IP.
 - [x] The admin/management server should be accessible only from trusted locations (office/admin's home)